 Today, in Stuttgart beats the heart of the German automotive industry.
-In 2004, the oldest motor manufacturer in the world, DaimlerChrysler, celebrated its hundredth anniversary, and Porsche too has its main headquarters in this the capital city of Baden-Württemberg.
+In 2004, the oldest motor manufacturer in the world, Daimler, celebrated its hundredth anniversary and Porsche too has its main headquarters in the capital city of Baden-Württemberg.

 But it also provides culinary specialities – a Württemberg Trollinger wine is recommended to accompany hefty helpings of „Spätzle“ and „Maultaschen“.

 From Stuttgart it’s not far into regions of the country, which are always shown as THE symbols of Germany: Walk on narrow cobblestone streets along timber-framed houses in the University town of Tübingen or visit a cockoo clock factory at Triberg in the Black Forest.
 Well, that’s Germany, isn’t it?